mondoohq/installer/examples/ansible-aws-ec2/README.md

 This playbook allows you to install the Mondoo agent via Ansible.

-1. Adapt the hosts inventory.
+1. Adapt the ansible hosts inventory.
 Add your host to the group.

 ```
 [mondoo-agents]